reagent-project/reagent/README.md

 ## Performance

-React is pretty darn fast, and so is Cloact.
+React is pretty darn fast, and so is Reagent.
 It should even be faster than plain old javascript React a lot of the time, since ClojureScript allows us to skip a lot of unnecessary rendering (through judicious use of React's `shouldComponentUpdate`).

 The ClojureScript overhead is kept down, thanks to lots of caching.